Senior Programmes Manager

 ✨Tip Number 2

 Network with professionals in the field of programme management and grant funding.
-Attend relevant events or webinars to connect with individuals who may have insights into the role and the organisation, which could give you an edge.
+Attend relevant events or webinars to connect with individuals who may have insights into the role and the organisation, which can give you an edge.

 ✨Tip Number 3